-CURLOPT_CONNECT_ONLY Pass a long.
-If the parameter equals 1, it tells the library to perform all the required proxy authentication and connection setup, but no data transfer.
-This option is useful only on HTTP URLs.
-This option is useful with the CURLINFO_LASTSOCKET option to curl_easy_getinfo(3).
-The library can set up the connection and then the application can obtain the most recently used socket for special data transfers.
-(Added in 7.15.2) SSL and SECURITY OPTIONS CURLOPT_SSLCERT Pass a pointer to a zero terminated string as parameter.
+192.168.1.100,192.168.1.101,3.4.5.6 This option requires that libcurl was built with a resolver backend that supports this operation.
+The c-ares backend is the only such one.
+(Added in 7.24.0) CURLOPT_ACCEPTTIMEOUT_MS Pass a long telling libcurl the maximum number of milliseconds to wait for a server to connect back to libcurl when an active FTP connection is used.
+If no timeout is set, the internal default of 60000 will be used.
+(Added in 7.24.0) SSL and SECURITY OPTIONS CURLOPT_SSLCERT Pass a pointer to a zero terminated string as parameter.
 The string should be the file name of your certificate.
 The default format is "PEM" and can be changed with CURLOPT_SSLCERTTYPE.
-With NSS this is the nickname of the certificate you wish to authenticate with.

-CURLOPT_SSLCERTTYPE Pass a pointer to a zero terminated string as parameter.
+With NSS this can also be the nickname of the certificate you wish to authenticate with.
+If you want to use a file from the current directory, please precede it with "./" prefix, in order to avoid confusion with a nickname. (iOS and Mac OS X only) With Secure Transport, this string must match the name of a certificate that's in the system or user keychain.
+You should encode this string in UTF-8 format in case it contains non-ASCII characters.
+The private key corresponding to the certificate, and certificate chain (if any), must also be present in the keychain.
+(Added in 7.31.0) CURLOPT SSLCERTTYPE Pass a pointer to a zero terminated string as parameter.
 The string should be the format of your certificate.
 Supported formats are "PEM" and "DER".
 (Added in 7.9.3) CURLOPT_SSLKEY Pass a pointer to a zero terminated string as parameter.
 The string should be the file name of your private key.
-The default format is "PEM" and can be changed with CURLOPT_SSLKEYTYPE.
-CURLOPT_SSLKEYTYPE Pass a pointer to a zero terminated string as parameter.
+The default format is "PEM" and can be changed with CURLOPT_SSLKEYTYPE. (iOS and Mac OS X only) This option is ignored if curl was built against Secure Transport.
+Secure Transport expects the private key to be already present in the keychain containing the certificate.
+CURLOPT SSLKEYTYPE Pass a pointer to a zero terminated string as parameter.
 The string should be the format of your private key.
 Supported formats are "PEM", "DER" and "ENG".
 The format "ENG" enables you to load the private key from a crypto engine.
 In this case CUR-LOPT_SSLKEY is used as an identifier passed to the engine.
 You have to set the crypto engine with CURLOPT_SSLENGINE.
 "DER" format key file currently does not work because of a bug in OpenSSL.
 CURLOPT_KEYPASSWD Pass a pointer to a zero terminated string as parameter.
 It will be used as the password required to use the CURLOPT_SSLKEY or CURLOPT_SSH_PRIVATE_KEYFILE private key.
 You never needed a pass phrase to load a certificate but you need one to load your private key.
 (This option was known as CURLOPT_SSLKEYPASSWD up to 7.16.4 and CURLOPT_SSLCERTPASSWD up to 7.9.2) CURLOPT_SSLENGINE Pass a pointer to a zero terminated string as parameter.
 It will be used as the identifier for the crypto engine you want to use for your private key.
 If the crypto device cannot be loaded, CURLE_SSL_ENGINE_NOTFOUND is returned.

 CURLOPT_SSLENGINE_DEFAULT Sets the actual crypto engine as the default for (asymmetric) crypto operations.

 If the crypto device cannot be set, CURLE_SSL_ENGINE_SETFAILED is returned.